-No late work will be accepted after Saturday, October 7.
+No late work will be accepted after Saturday, December 2.

 Each written assignment must include references from our course' textbook, including but not limited to key definitions and other important aspects related to the topics covered in each project.
 Students must include in text citations of the course textbook in their essays, as well as complete reference of this source in a Bibliography page.
 You can find a complete reference of our course textbook below.
-Use the following format for the in-text citation: (Ostergren and Le Bosse 2011).
-You may also introduce this source at the beginning of a sentence following this example: According to de Ostergren and Le Bosse (2011), ...
+Use the following format for the in-text citation: (Kent 2016).
+You may also introduce this source at the beginning of a sentence following this example: According to Kent (2016), ...
 In case you are including a quote from this source, you must include the page number/s where we can find this information following this example: "The spatial distribution of ..."
-(Ostergren and Le Bosse 2011: 35).
+(Kent 2016: 35).

-Ostergren, Robert and Mathias Le Bosse.
-2011.
-The Europeans: A geography of people, culture, and environment.
+Kent, R. 2016.
+Latin America: Regions and people.
 2nd edition.
 New York and London: The Guilford Press.